 Get in Touch for a Consultation!

 If you’re ready to get fitted for adult braces after considering all these factors, get in touch with us today!
 At Valley Ridge Dental Centre, we offer many different braces, each with a different price range, duration, and appearance.
 With our selection, you’re guaranteed to find a braces solution just right for your smile!
-Contact our NW Calgary dental clinic today.
+Contact our dentist in NW Calgary today.